To guide child protection workers to support the education needs of children in the Chief Executive Officer's (CEO's) care.

 Where a child in care has problematic attendance, a Documented Education Planning meeting or a review must be requested of the school with the intention of working collaboratively to reinstate positive attendance as soon as possible.
-Child protection workers may find further guidance in related resources Documented Education Planning and Compulsory Attendance Information Sheets.
+More information is available in the resources Documented Education Planning and Compulsory Attendance Information Sheets.

 A child who suffers trauma as a result of abuse and/or neglect is at higher risk of experiencing anxiety, stress or depression and engaging in aggressive or impulsive behaviours.
 These and other difficulties can affect a child’s participation at school and may lead to school disciplinary absences without timely intervention.